DBMC-aNOMAly: Asynchronous NOMA with Pilot-Symbol Optimization Protocol for Diffusion-Based Molecular Communication Networks: Protocol Evaluation

+Overall, Fig.~\ref{fig:wcam_stats} shows that the \ac{WCAM} is effective beyond selected examples: under favorable conditions, it triggers during early high-risk constellations, is associated with small minimum pairwise offset differences, and is typically followed by an immediate \ac{BEP} reduction.
+The selectivity remains visible for larger $K$ and degrades predictably for lower \ac{SNR}.

-In Figure~\ref{fig:delayBound}, the resulting average \ac{BEP} trajectories over 1000 iterations are shown for different values of the \ac{WCAM} delay bound $\Delta_\mathrm{s,max}$ between 0 (no \ac{WCAM}) and $T$.
-We can clearly see a significant contrast between the scenarios with and without \ac{WCAM}, as for $\Delta_\mathrm{s,max} = 0$, the large number of badly performing runs cause $P_\mathrm{e,sys}$ to approach a constant value very early, while for $\Delta_\mathrm{s,max}$, the optimization keeps reducing $P_\mathrm{e,sys}$ much further by up to two orders of magnitude.
+In Fig.~\ref{fig:delayBound}, the resulting average \ac{BEP} trajectories over 1000 iterations are shown for different values of the \ac{WCAM} delay bound $\Delta_\mathrm{s,max}$ between 0 (no \ac{WCAM}) and $T$.
+We can see a contrast between the scenarios with and without \ac{WCAM}, as for $\Delta_\mathrm{s,max} = 0$, the large number of badly performing runs causes $P_\mathrm{e,sys}$ to approach a constant value very early, while for $\Delta_\mathrm{s,max}>0$, the optimization keeps reducing $P_\mathrm{e,sys}$ much further by up to two orders of magnitude.
 The zoomed-in section highlights the difference between different values of $\Delta_\mathrm{s,max}$, i.e. different magnitudes of the offset adjustment after the \ac{WCAM} beacon is sent out.
-We can observe that the differences are small, however, the performance improves with larger values of $\Delta_\mathrm{s,max}$.
+We can observe that the differences are small, but the performance improves with larger values of $\Delta_\mathrm{s,max}$.
 Therefore, we will choose $\Delta_\mathrm{s,max} = T$ as the default going forward.